PHA lean tools help a rural, Southern Indiana FQHC surpass CMS Healthy People 2020 goals for diabetes management

 The Lean Practitioner Accelerator course is the fast-track to Lean Practitioner certification.
 It has the same requirements as Lean Practitioner, but core training is completed in two days rather than four.
 This course is designed for process improvement professionals who already have a demonstrated understanding of introductory lean tools and concepts, and want to advance their skills.

-To achieve the Lean Practitioner certification via the Lean Practitioner Accelerator program a participant must
+To achieve LP Certification via the the accelerated path, a participant must

 - Demonstrate that all prerequisites for the program are met.

-- Complete required pre-work before attending a four-day training event.
+- Complete required pre-work before attending a two-day training event.
 This includes identifying an area and challenge where you will run a lean improvement event.